Chrissie Wellington MBE

 Since she left her desk job working for the government to turn professional in February 2007, she has dominated the women’s Ironman Triathlon scene.

 Shortly after winning her first Ironman competition in August 2007 in Korea, Chrissie became Britain’s first ever Ironman World Champion in 2007, and successfully defended her title in 2008 and again in 2009, where she broke the 17-year-old course record and finishing behind only 22 men.
 In July 2010, she broke her own World Ironman Distance Record by an incredible 12 minutes.
-Chrissie now remains undefeated at the Ironman distance, winning nine out of nine races.
+She holds the four fastest times for a woman over the ironman distance.

 In November 2009, readers of The Sunday Times newspaper voted her as their Sportswoman of the Year.
-She was awarded an MBE in 2010.
+She was awarded an MBE in 2010 and also received an honorary degree from the University that year.
+She was named OBE in 2016.

 Did you know?